 - 1 tsp vanilla extract

-- Store in air-tight container in freezer.
+- Store in fridge or freezer.